I made a tier ranking for each ArgoCD setting.

 Tier 4: Not very important

-Resource CustomLabels Custom labels are used for resource management and identification purposes.
+Resource CustomLabels Custom Labels are used for resource management and identification.

-In the Lightning Talk, the presenter said that "you can identify resources owned by each team" even though he has never used it himself.
-When I researched this setting, the documentation only said the following line:
+The Lightning Talk's author, who has never used this feature himself, mentioned that "you can identify resources owned by each team."
+After researching this setting, the documentation only contained the following line:

 Custom Labels configured with resource.customLabels (comma separated string) will be displayed in the UI (for any resource that defines them).